 Current research projects involve questions like:

-- How do the food environment and daily activity patterns shape dietary behaviours?
+- How do food environments and daily activity patterns shape dietary behaviours?

 - What neighbourhood designs and transportation opportunities facilitate the well-being of older migrant adults?